sarvagnyanarayan/myocardial-infarctions/README.md

 ## Project Description

-Our project goals are to predict complications of Myocardial Infarctions (MI) based on information about the patient at the time of admission and on the third day of the hospital period.
+Our project goals are to predict complications of Myocardial Infarctions (MI) based on various patient attributes.

-We explore four specific complications - atrial fibrilation, ventricular tachycardia, relapse of the myocardial infarction, and chronic heart failure.
+We explore four specific complications - chronic heart failure, atrial fibrilation, pulmonary edema and relapse of the myocardial infarction.
 We will analyze these complications through selected input features.
-Our tentative plan is to classify what type of complication will arise from patient infomartion.
+From this analysis, we build classification models for each complication and compare performance.

 ## Link to Dataset